 How can I support the partners of transgender people?

 The discrimination and marginalisation experienced by trans people often extends to their partners as well.
 While the transitioning process presents challenges to the people going through the change, their partners have challenges of their own to face.
 Research in Aotearoa New Zealand found that partners of transgender people often feel unsupported and talked about ways in which whānau and friends could support them better through listening, learning, being respectful and using preferred pronouns.
 Read more about the research and access printable resources in relation to supporting partners of transgender people.

 What support is available for gender diverse people?

-For a full list of national and local support groups, see gender diversity support organisations.
+For more national and local support groups, see gender diversity support organisations.